2. AMU controversy part of conspiracy, says RLD leader

 The former Uttar Pradesh minister claimed that the Bombay High Court museum, which was inaugurated by Narendra Modi, also has a portrait of the Pakistan founder.

 He said if those behind this conspiracy have the courage, they should try and have Jinnah's portrait in the HC's museum removed.

 The BJP and the RSS are targeting minority institutions, the RLD national general secretary said at a meeting of a minority body.

 ALSO READ: SP MP compares Jinnah to Gandhi, Nehru

 3. AMU Maharashtra alumni body seeks judicial probe of violence:

-Muslim University Alumni Association of Maharashtra on Saturday demanded a judicial probe into the violence on the varsity campus earlier this week, and called for "strictest possible action" against the culprits.
+The Aligarh Muslim University Alumni Association of Maharashtra on Saturday demanded a judicial probe into the violence on the varsity campus earlier this week, and called for "strictest possible action" against the culprits.